 Purchasing.
 Before purchasing new materials, check with others such as nearby work areas, shared chemical storage areas, or EHS to see if the product is already available.
 If a purchase must be made, obtain the smallest amount of the product which will satisfy the project requirements.
-Over purchasing of materials is a major contributor to hazardous (unnecessary) waste.
+Over purchasing of materials is a major contributor to unnecessary waste.

 Inventory Control.
 A substantial amount of hazardous waste disposed of by the University consists of unused, outdated, or contaminated chemicals.
-Careful planning of chemical quantities and monitoring of chemical storage areas reduces costs to the laboratory, department, and University.
-Reducing the chemical load simplifies space use and inventory control.
-EHS should be contacted as soon as chemicals are no longer in use to prevent accumulation of outdated chemicals.
+Careful planning of chemical quantities and monitoring of chemical storage areas can reduce costs to the laboratory, department, and University.
+EHS should be contacted as soon as chemicals are no longer being used to prevent accumulation of outdated chemicals.

 Substitution.
 Using non-hazardous or less hazardous material in place of the original material for a process requires some thought and research by the user.
-The user is not only reducing waste but also reducing the risk of potential exposure to those in the immediate area.
+In doing this, the user is not only reducing waste but also reducing the risk of potential exposure to those in the immediate area.
 Process substitutions can also be utilized to reduce hazards.
 These substitutions may include using improved engineering controls to reduce waste and the risk of potential exposure.